ag48665/Pilot-Hypoxia-Detection-using-Physiological-Signals/README.md

 This project develops a machine learning model to detect hypoxia risk in pilots based on physiological signals such as oxygen saturation (SpO₂), heart rate, and respiration.

-The goal is to build a safety-oriented system that prioritizes early detection of oxygen deprivation.
+The goal is to build a safety-oriented system that prioritizes early detection of oxygen deprivation in aviation environments.

 ---